apigee/api-platform-samples/sample-proxies/apikey/README.md

 verifyapikey.VerifyKey.apiproduct.developer.quota.timeunit = second
 ```

-You can then set the Quota policy like this (with a default count of 2 calls per minute specified):
+You can then set the Quota policy like this:

 ```
 <Quota name="CheckQuota">